y0soro/genshin-force-fps-rs/README.md

 This is almost a RIIR(rewrite it in Rust) for [genshin-fps-unlock](https://github.com/34736384/genshin-fps-unlock) but without GUI.

 ## Features
-- Unlock the 30/60 fps limit in game, you can force any fps as you want.
+- Unlock the 30/60 fps limit in game, you can force any fps as you want
 - CLI, i.e. no overhead
 - Cross build